AmirArdroudi/AmirArdroudi.github.io/content/projects/unity-custom-eventhandler.md

 ---

-A modular system for handling events based on scriptable-object and UnityEvent in unity engine.
+Programmed a modular system for handling events based on scriptable-object and UnityEvent in unity engine.
-It becomes pretty useful in gameplay programming.
-Developer/Designer could hook things up in editor, this system will help you to isolate your prefabs perfectly.
+Developer/Designer could hook things up in editor, which comes handy in gameplay development and will help to isolate prefabs.
+The idea of this project was inspired by some conferences on game development which is referenced on the github repo.